 - 1. Read the Java CUP specification manual at http://www2.cs.tum.edu/projects/cup/manual.html - 2.
+Read Section 11 in the Cool-Manual. - 3.
 The file parser/cool.cup contains a start towards a parser description for Cool.
 You will need to add more rules.
 The declaration section is mostly complete; all you need to do is add type declarations for new nonterminals.
 (We have given you names and type declarations for the terminals.)
-The rule section is very incomplete. - 3.
+The rule section is very incomplete. - 4.
 Make yourself familiar with the different classes derived from TreeNode (they are all in treeNodes package).
 Objects of these classes will be the nodes of the AST that you are asked to create.

-4. As usual, the file README\Phase2.txt contains detailed instructions for the assignment.
+5. As usual, the file README\Phase2.txt contains detailed instructions for the assignment.
 You should also edit this file to include the write-up for your project.
 Explain your design decisions and why you believe your program is correct and robust.
 It is part of the assignment to explain things in text, as well as to comment your code.